Synodatliy Pilgrims Logo for website - small size copy

 Does Church Leadership support synodality's implementation?

 Yes, Church leadership strongly supports the implementation of Synodality.
 Pope Francis has led the Church into this renewed path, and Pope Leo is continuing that vision with clarity and commitment.
 He recognizes Synodality as essential to the Church’s identity and mission.
-Many local bishops around the world have embraced this call, fostering listening, inclusion, and co-responsibility in their dioceses.
+Bishops around the world have embraced this call, fostering listening, inclusion, and co-responsibility in their dioceses.
 They are increasingly accountable to their communities and to one another, seeking to build a more collaborative and discerning Church.
 While challenges remain, leadership at both the universal and local levels is actively working to embed Synodality into Church life.

 Hamilton, Ontario at St. Catherine of Siena Church